7 Practical Ways to Manage Political Anxiety and Stress

 Setting boundaries is essential.
 Let them know you’re choosing to take a break from political discussions for now.
 Most people will understand.

-4. Why do I feel physical symptoms from election stress?
+4. Why do I feel physical symptoms from political stress?

 Anxiety can lead to physical symptoms like tension headaches, stomach aches, or fatigue.
 Managing stress through mindfulness and exercise can help reduce these symptoms.

-5. What online resources can I turn to for managing election stress?
+5. What online resources can I turn to for managing political stress?

-Apps like Headspace and Calm offer meditations specifically for stress relief.
+Free Apps like Smiling Mind and Mindfulness Coach offer meditations specifically for stress relief.
 At MyMindset NYC Counseling Services we offer online sessions for mental health support.

-6. When should I consider therapy for election anxiety?
+6. When should I consider therapy for managing political anxiety?

 If stress is affecting your sleep, mood, or daily life, talking with a therapist can provide helpful guidance and coping strategies.

-Remember, election seasons come and go, but taking care of your mental well-being is something you deserve year-round.
+Remember, taking care of your mental well-being is something you deserve year-round.
 By using these techniques, you can better manage stress, protect your peace, and stay grounded.

 How to Get Started